dniklaus/i2c-disturber/README.md

 The command line interface provides the following functionality:

+* send single START and STOP conditions to the I2C bus
+* run a random sequence of START and STOP conditions with random intervals between them

 This skeleton application can help you to build up your own Arduino Framework based applications with focus on IoT.